 Stroll around a popular film location

 The Old Royal Naval College is on the itineraries of many a Greenwich day-tripper.
 And rightly so.
 But the elegant columns and classical domes of Sir Christopher Wren’s masterpiece aren’t the only reason for a visit.
-Fans of the 2012 film Les Miserables might be interested to hear that the film, though set in Paris, was actually filmed here – as were scenes from Four Weddings and a Funeral (one of the weddings takes place in the Chapel, pictured), Pirates of the Caribbean (in which you’ll spot the magnificent Painted Hall), The Avengers and Guy Ritchie's Sherlock Holmes.
+Fans of the 2012 film Les Miserables might be interested to hear that the film, though set in Paris, was actually filmed here – as were scenes from Four Weddings and a Funeral (one of the weddings takes place in the Chapel), Pirates of the Caribbean (in which you’ll spot the magnificent Painted Hall), The Avengers and Guy Ritchie's Sherlock Holmes.